nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 [Photo of 11-speed with AXS]

-Sure, what Madrone, Vivo and others are doing seems great.
+Sure, you can also go with Madrone, Vivo or others.
+What they are doing seems great.
 It’s just really hard to swallow the price tag, when you can find an XT derailleur for the price of an iPhone charger.

 Speaking of chargers, there’s obviously no battery to charge.
 Even though I never really cared about that part on my AXS drivetrains, it’s still a benefit, especially on week-long trips.